toshi0607/Go-FAQ-Japanese-Edition/original.md

 ```

-The reason `?:` is absent from Go is that the language's designers
+The reason `?:` is absent from Go is that the language’s designers
 had seen the operation used too often to create impenetrably complex expressions.
 The `if-else` form, although longer,
 is unquestionably clearer.